niuyishuai/BDCA_SEiCP_SQEiCP/README.md

 ## Samples

-* A simple example for generating a SEiCP is given by:
+* A simple example for generating an SEiCP is given by:
 ``` Matlab
 n=200;
 randbnd=[-1,1];